reshmaram-gt/AI-text-detection/README.md

 ## Dataset

 - [The Wiki Intro Dataset](https://huggingface.co/datasets/aadityaubhat/GPT-wiki-intro) is used to train the model.
 It comprises of 150k topics, with a varied distribution of machine-generated text, created by GPT (Curie) model and human-written text.
 These samples cover various domains, collected from Wikipedia.
 A prompt was used to generate the GPT response using the title of the Wikipedia page and the first seven words from the introduction paragraph.
-Prompt used for generating text:
-\begin{center}
-\textit{200 word Wikipedia-style introduction on '\{title\}'} \\
-\{starter\_text\}
-\end{center}
-where \{title\} is the title for the Wikipedia page, and \{starter\_text\} is the first seven words of the Wikipedia introduction.
+Prompt used for generating text: **200 word Wikipedia-style introduction on '\{title\}' {starter\_text\}** where \{title\} is the title for the Wikipedia page, and \{starter\_text\} is the first seven words of the Wikipedia introduction.

 ## Baseline